tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-labels.md

 ### visible `boolean`

-The visibility of the labels.
+If set to true the chart will display the series labels.
+By default chart series labels are not displayed.

 #### Example
     <kendo:chart-seriesItem-labels visible="visible">